push-22/pynetstat/README.md

 *************** WINDOWS ONLY ***************

-a python wrapper around the output of netstat
+a python wrapper around the output of netstat, it will apply a user supplied regex expression to the ouput of netstat no checking of the expression is done (garbage in garbage out).

 Installation
 ============